-17 REPORTABLE ACCIDENTS, INCIDENTS AND INJURIES
+18 REPORTABLE ACCIDENTS, INCIDENTS AND INJURIES

-17.1 Reportable Injuries
+18.1 Reportable Injuries

-- 17.1.1 Reportable injuries include any personal injury to:
+- 18.1.1 Reportable injuries include any personal injury to:

 - (a) Contractor Personnel;

 - (b) any CP Personnel; or

 - (c) to any third party on CP Property.

-17.2 Reportable Accidents
+18.2 Reportable Accidents

-- 17.2.1 Reportable accidents include any occurrence that results in:
+- 18.2.1 Reportable accidents include any occurrence that results in:

-- (a) damage to railway tracks, right of way, buildings or other CP Property;
+- (a) damage to railroad tracks, right of way, buildings or other CP Property;

-- (b) damage to Railway Equipment;
+- (b) damage to railroad equipment;

 - (c) damage to CP highway vehicles;

-- (d) release of dangerous goods;
+- (d) release of hazardous material;

 - (e) spill or loss of transported commodities; and

-- (f) a threat to the environment.
+- (f) any threat to the environment.

-17.3 Reportable Incidents
+18.3 Reportable Incidents

-- 17.3.1 Reportable incidents include: - (a) unintended movement of Railway Equipment; - (b) failure to provide track protection for Workers when required; - (c) movement of Railway Equipment beyond authorized limits; - (d) operation of Railway Equipment by an unqualified person; - (e) unauthorized handling of a track switch; - (f) damage, vandalism or tampering with any railway signals, structures or railway safety device; - (g) seepage, leakage, spills of, or other contamination from, Hazardous Materials; - (h) actual, threaten or suspected security related incidents; - (i) slides, washouts or other on-track obstructions; or - (j) any occurrence that may disrupt the movement of trains or affect safe rail operations.
+- 18.3.1 Reportable incidents include: - (a) unintended movement of railroad equipment; - (b) failure to provide track protection for Workers when required; - (c) movement of railroad equipment beyond authorized limits; - (d) operation of railroad equipment by an unqualified person; - (e) unauthorized handling of a track switch; - (f) damage, vandalism or tampering with any railroad signals, structures or railroad safety device; - (g) seepage, leakage, spills of, or other contamination from, Hazardous Materials; - (h) actual, threaten or suspected security related incidents; - (i) slides, washouts or other on-track obstructions; or - (j) any occurrence that may disrupt the movement of trains or affect safe rail operations.

-18 REPORTING
+19 REPORTING

-18.1 Emergency Reporting
+19.1 Emergency Reporting

-- 18.1.1 In the case of an emergency, Contractor Personnel must call: - (a) 911, where this emergency response system exists, or - (b) the local police, fire or emergency department; and - (c) in all cases, also the CP Police Services Communication Center at toll free 1-800-716-9132 from any Canadian or U.S. location.
+- 19.1.1 In the case of an emergency, Contractor Personnel must call: - (a) 911, where this emergency response system exists, or - (b) the local police, fire or emergency department in all cases; and

+(c) CP Police Services Communication Center- 1-800-716-9132.

-18.2 Accident, Incident, Injury Reporting
+19.2 Accident, Incident, Injury Reporting